saicharan21-dev/saicharan21-dev/README.md

 <h1 align="center">Hi 👋, I'm Sai Charan Mukala .</h1>
-<h3 align="center">I'm a web and Android Developer with an interest in Machine Learning and I have experience in Programming Languages such as C++,Python and I have a good experience in working with machine learning libraries and frameworks like TensorFlow,PyTorch and scikit-learn.
+<h3 align="center">I'm a Software Devloper with an interest in Machine Learning and I have experience in Programming Languages such as C++,Python,JavaScript and query languages like SQL and I have a good experience in working with machine learning libraries and frameworks like TensorFlow,PyTorch and scikit-learn.
 I have honed my skills in Flutter, Firestore and made some projects using them.
 My passion for technology drives me to continuously improve and learn.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=saicharan21-dev&label=Profile%20views&color=0e75b6&style=flat" alt="saicharan21-dev" /> </p>